-Learning Goals: This course is designed with two very specific goals in mind: 1) to help every student prepare an article length paper for publication, and 2) to train students in the art of manuscript review.
+Learning Goals: This course is designed with two very specific goals in mind: 1) to help every student prepare an article length paper for publication or a dissertation chapter, and 2) to train students in the art of manuscript review.

-Methods for Achieving Learning Goals: Students enrolled in the course are expected to bring to the class a completed course paper or qualifying paper that they wish to prepare for journal submission.
-Each student's work will be reviewed twice over the course of the semester.
+Methods for Achieving Learning Goals: Students enrolled in the course are expected to bring to the class a completed course paper, qualifying paper draft, or dissertation chapter draft that they wish to prepare for journal submission or their dissertation.
+Each student's work will be reviewed at least twice over the course of the semester.
 Both the professor and students enrolled in the class will provide authors with written feedback on their work-constructive criticism designed to improve every author's final product.